abhishekmohank/chainstack-docs-chat/README.md

 # Chainctack docs chat bot

-Simple CLI implemenation of a docs specific AI assistant.
+Simple CLI implementation of a docs specific AI assistant.
 This project guides you to build an AI assistant for the Chainstack documentation using LangChain and Activeloop.

 Read the article for an in depth guide: